YuJ94/painting-calculator/README.md

 _Duration: 2 Days_

 ## Description
-A command-line interface (CLI) that calculates and lists the amount of paint needed per gallon.
+An application that calculates and lists the amount of paint needed per gallon through user input on the command line.
-- An application built on demonstrating the fundamentals of Object-Oriented Programming (OOP)
+- Built on demonstrating the fundamentals of Object-Oriented Programming (OOP)

 ## Technologies Used
 Project was built with: